13.6.1. STL Examples: map, list, pair, and iterator

 }

 An STL list storing a client structure.
-The STL list class supports limited access to the stored data, only allowing programs direct access to the first and last nodes.
+The STL list class provides limited access to the stored data, allowing programs direct access only to the first and last nodes.
 Programs must use the list iterator to access the interior nodes, including sequential access.
 Lists are inherently slower than binary trees, so there is a significant time lapse from the program start to the first output.

 1. The list class specification and function prototypes.